harrypujols/jsless/public/about.md

 permalink: /about/
 ---

-This library keeps styles to a minimum to keep them as customizable as possible.
+This library keeps styles to a minimum to make it as customizable as possible.